 Prague (Praha) is the Capital City of the Czech Republic.
 It is a natural centre of politics, international relations, education, culture and economy.
 The Capital City of Prague ranks among important and developed regions even within the entire EU.
 Since 1992, its historical centre has been on Unesco's World Heritage List.
 All these aspects are reflected in the specific character and position of Prague among the regions of the CR.
 Pursuant to the Act of the Czech National Council on the Capital City of Prague, the city is a statutory town.
 It is administered by the bodies of the Capital City: the Assembly of the City of Prague, the Council of the City of Prague and the Prague City Hall.
-For execution of the state administration, from 2001, Prague is divided to 22 administrative districts.
+Since 2001, Prague is divided into 22 administrative districts for the execution of the state administration.
 From the point of view of self-government it consists of 57 autonomous city sections with own elected bodies.
 These city sections are significantly different.
 There are city sections of distinct character of urban centre or suburban areas on the contrary.
 They differ in the level of urbanisation, population density, quality of technical infrastructure and socio-economic conditions of life of their inhabitants.
 As for the number of inhabitants these city sections are also very different.
-While population of four city sections account for more than 100,000 each (Prague 4, Prague 10, Prague 8 and Prague 6), eleven city sections comprise less than 2,000 inhabitants each, of which two have less than 500 inhabitants each (Prague-Nedvězí, Prague-Královice).
+While population of three city sections account for more than 100,000 each (Prague 4, Prague 10 and Prague 8), ten city sections comprise less than 2,000 inhabitants each, of which two have less than 500 inhabitants each (Prague-Nedvězí, Prague-Královice).
 The Capital City of Prague is the largest city of the Czech Republic.
-Its area is 496 km2, which is only 0.6 % of the CR's territory, but with the population of 1,246,780 inhabitants as at 31 December 2012 it represents almost 12 % of the total population of the CR.
+Its area is 496 km, which is only 0.6 % of the CR's territory, but with the population of 1,243,201 inhabitants as at 31 December 2013 it represents almost 12 % of the total population of the CR.
 Prague then markedly dominates the population structure in the Czech Republic as its second largest city, Brno, makes one third of the Prague's population.
 But Prague has lost its dominant position in 2011, when Central Bohemia region became the most populated region in the Czech republic.
-By the end of 2012, number of inhabitants in Central Bohemia region was by 54 thousands higher than in Prague.
+By the end of 2013, number of inhabitants in Central Bohemia region was by 59 thousands higher than in Prague.

 The current area of the city is a result of natural historical development and a long-term territorial growth.
-The beginnings of Prague could be put in the second half of the 9th century when the Prague Castle was founded and independent settlements began to develop under its protection in the surrounding area.
-These settlements grew to constituent independent towns of Prague: Staré Město (the Old Town), Malá Strana (the Lesser or Little Quarter), Nové Město (the New Town), and Hradčany (the castle district).
-Milestones in the development of Prague so far include the year of 1784, during the reign of Joseph II, when the four still independent towns were joined into the town of Prague, then the years of 1850, 1883, 1884 and 1901 when other four towns were attached, respectively Josefov, Vyšehrad, Holešovice-Bubny, Libeň.
+The beginnings of Prague could be put in the second half of the 9th century when the Prague during the reign of Joseph II, when the four still independent towns were joined into the town of Prague, then the years of 1850, 1883, 1884 and 1901 when other four towns were attached, respectively Josefov, Vyšehrad, Holešovice-Bubny, Libeň.
 The Act of 6 February 1920 established the Great Prague when other 39 nearby municipalities were joined to the existing eight Prague neighbourhoods.
 Further territorial growth took place in 1960, in 1968 (attachment of 21 municipalities of the former Středočeský (Central Bohemia) region, in 1970 and finally in 1974 when other 30 municipalities of the former Středočeský region were attached to Prague.
 There have been no other territorial changes since this year.